Simple steps can be taken to help prevent illness, including 2014 seasonal flu.

 How and Where do I get a Flu Vaccine?

-The flu vaccine is widely available at the MGH and community.
+The flu vaccine is widely available at the MGH and in the community.
 Please call your primary care physician's office to see if they have vaccine and the best time to come in for a flu shot.
 Patients may also visit the centralized walk-in clinic to be vaccinated.

 Outside of Massachusetts General Hospital: